emqx/emqx-docs/en_US/data-integration/rules.md

-# Rule Engine
+# EMQX Rules

-The Rule Engine is EMQX's built-in data processing component, which works with [data bridges](./data-bridges.md) and can be used to help extract, filter, enrich, transform and store IoT data to accelerate application integration and business innovation.
+EMQX equips our uses with the Rules feature for data processing, which works with [data bridges](./data-bridges.md) and can be used to help extract, filter, enrich, transform, and store IoT data to accelerate application integration and business innovation.

 <img src="./assets/rule-engine.png" alt="SQL-based IoT Rule Engine" style="zoom:30%;" />

-The Rule Engine is particularly useful when you need to transform or reroute incoming messages, for example, you can create rules that filter out irrelevant data, do transformations, and trigger alerts or notifications based on specific events or conditions.
+EMQX Rules is particularly useful when you need to transform or reroute incoming messages, for example, you can create rules that filter out irrelevant data, do transformations, and trigger alerts or notifications based on specific events or conditions.

-This chapter provides an in-depth exploration of the Rule Engine and its capabilities.
+This chapter provides an in-depth exploration of the EMQX Rule and its capabilities.
 A rule defines the data source and transformation, and a set of actions that will be triggered every time the rule outputs a value.